Ju-Becker/aofa2026.info/content/calls.md

 the front page, bibliography, and a brief appendix of up to 5 pages.
 Further appendices can be included in addition to that, and they will be read at the [Program Committee's](https://aofa2026.info/committees/) discretion, but will not be included in the proceedings.

+Simultaneous submission to other conferences with published proceedings or to journals is not allowed.
+PC members are allowed to submit their works as well, except for PC chairs.

 For the submission and the final version of the papers you are required to use the Leibniz International Proceedings in Informatics (LIPIcs).
 For the LaTex templates and further information please consult the [LIPIcs](https://submission.dagstuhl.de/series/details/LIPIcs#author) page.

 <strong>Submission server:</strong> easychair, it will open in early 2026.

 #### Scope